Matte Pouring Medium

 Can I use Liquitex effects mediums to make acrylic skins?

 Yes, but some need to be used in combination with a more flowing vehicle (a color or medium).
-You can add Liquitex Glass Beads, Black Lava or White Flakes to create texture, or use something like Liquitex Iridescent Medium with a color or in combination with Flow Aid Additive or Pouring Medium.
+You can add Liquitex Glass Beads, Black Lava or White Flakes to create texture, or use something like Liquitex Iridescent Medium with a color or in combination with Flow Aid Additive or a Pouring Medium.
+The different Matte, Gloss and Iridescent Pouring Mediums give you a range of lustre effects options to experiment with.
 Have a play and see what you end up with.

 How can I create a matte acrylic pour?
 Should I use Liquitex Matte Medium?